 Still not what you’re looking for?
 View all of our legal forms here.

-2. The Basics: What is an Affidavit of Domicile?
+2. What is an Affidavit of Domicile?

 An Affidavit of Domicile is a legal document, used after someone has died, to establish their primary place of residence.
 It is often created and sworn by the executor of the deceased’s estate and required by financial brokers to transfer securities ownership from the deceased to their beneficiaries.